space-wizards/website-content/content/post/21_05_07-progress-report-26.md

 - Hardened the station exterior with reinforced walls *Contributed by Swept*
 - Added a bar backroom *Contributed by BulletGrade*

+### Rollerbeds
+*Contributed by *

+<video src="/video/pr_26/rollerbeds.mp4" autoplay loop playsinline></video>

+You can now grow weed and cannabis and roll it into joints/cigarettes!
+There's also a lot more cigarette types in vending machines.

 ### Airlock Construction
 *Contributed by ShadowCommander*